tom-seddon/b2/README.md

 ## Options

-Use `Tools` > `Options...` to bring up the options dialog, letting you fiddle with screen size and speed limiting and stuff.
+Use `Tools` > `Options...` to bring up the options dialog, letting you fiddle with screen size, emulated speed, and so on.

 ### Display options